Unified Smoothing Approach for Best Hyperparameter Selection Problem Using a Bilevel Optimization Strategy: Preliminaries

 \section{Preliminaries}

-We review some important concepts in nonsmooth analysis.
-We also present the corresponding scaled bilevel Karush-Kuhn-Tucker conditions of our main problem \eqref{bileveloptimization}.
-Finally, we review the method of Chen and Mangasarian to construct smoothing functions for the plus function and discuss how to use this to obtain a smoothing function for the absolute value function.
+\alert{ We review some important concepts in nonsmooth analysis.
+We also recall the method of Chen and Mangasarian to construct smoothing functions for the plus function, and discuss how to use this to obtain a smoothing function for the absolute value function. }